top of page

 How does power flushing work?

-If you think you have sludge blocking your radiators, get a Heating engineer to have a look.
+If you think sludge is blocking your radiators, get a Heating engineer to take a look.

 If you need a power flush, the engineer will connect a machine to your system.
-This will push a powerful, low pressure flow of liquid through your system.
-This dislodges sludge and rust, removing it from your radiators,pipes and boiler.
+This will drive a high-flow, low-pressure liquid through your system.
+This dislodges sludge and rust, removing them from your radiators, pipes, and boiler.

 It can take several hours to flush out your heating system.
 It can take even longer if you have a larger system or there’s a lot of sludge.

-It is important that the cleaned central heating system is treated with the chemical inhibitor immediately following cleaning.
-The inhibitor will minimise the corrosion of metals within the system and also protect against the formation of limescale.
-This will ensure that design energy efficiency is maintained, replacement of components due to corrosion and erosion is minimised.
+The cleaned central heating system must be treated with the chemical inhibitor immediately following cleaning.
+The inhibitor will minimise metal corrosion within the system and prevent limescale formation.
+This will ensure that design energy efficiency is maintained, and replacement of components due to corrosion and erosion is minimised.

 References

-BS 7593: Code of Practice for treatment of water in domestic hot water central heating system
+BS 7593: Code of Practice for the treatment of water in domestic hot water central heating system

 sludge